 - Add in the remaining ingredients and mix until combined.

-This silicone mold really ups the level of cuteness on your dog treats.
+The Dog Paw silicone mold really ups the level of cuteness on your dog treats.
 Normally all three pieces are under $10!
 Which is a great deal.
 You can check the price on Amazon here.

 The Bottom Line on Autumn Treats for Dogs

-And just like for humans – treats should be treats and the majority of your dogs diet should come from a good quality commercial or homemade dog food like this beef dinner.
+And just like for humans – treats should be treats and the majority of your dog’s diet should come from a good quality commercial or homemade dog food like this beef dinner.